Over 80 million displaced persons in the world. Ansche Chesed is acting.

 We also believe that both as a community and as individuals we will learn from this process of direct engagement, creative thinking, and ethically-based responsibility as we reach across cultural divides to work with real human beings in need and help families different from – and also so like – our own.

-After families are approved they are assigned to one of nine resettlement agencies who take responsibility for their case.
+After families are approved, they are assigned to one of nine resettlement agencies who take responsibility for their case.
 These agencies work with community sponsors like Ansche Chesed based on the needs of the family.
-We expect to work with either HIAS, IRC, or Catholic Charities, three of the resettlement agencies active in the NYC area.
+ACRA has worked with HIAS, IRC, and Catholic Charities.
+In the future it may also be possible for groups like ours to directly sponsor arriving families through the new Welcome US program.

 Most of all, this project needs savvy, compassionate New Yorkers with a little time and the motivation to help.
 Your common sense and life experience will be invaluable to this project.